Young Missionary Temple CME Church

 Under the leadership of Reverend J. N. Leverette, the sanctuary was rebuilt in 1956 to face State Street in Raleigh, North Carolina.
 The Missionary Society of the North Carolina Conference donated the stain glass windows, which were dedicated in honor of the Missionary Society Presidents in the Carolina Conference.
 During the dedication of the stained glass windows, the church’s name was changed to Young Missionary Temple CME Church.

 On March 8, 1998, the church moved to its current edifice located at 2901 Sanderford Road, Raleigh, North Carolina.
 On July 23, 2010, Reverend Ronald L. White, Sr. became the 36th pastor of our church.
-He has birthed several new ministries; and the membership is excited about his vision for the future.
+He has birthed several new ministries; and the congregation is excited about his vision for the future.

 Christian Perfection: Every Christian must strive for perfection and should evidence some progress in that direction.